KULcoder/starter-hugo-academic/content/project/Handmade-Multi-Layer-Perceptrons/index.md

 # Implementation

 ## Back-Propagation
-Back propagation is the one of the foundations of modern deep neural network.
-In this project, back propagation is implemented by following rules:
+Back-propagation is one of the cornerstones of modern deep neural networks.
+In this project, we implement back-propagation by adhering to the following rules:

 ![Learning Rule](images/formula.png)

 ## Activation Functions
-Three types of activation functions are implemented: 'sigmoid', 'tanh', 'ReLU'
+Three activation functions have been implemented: 'sigmoid', 'tanh', and 'ReLU'.

 ## Momentum Method
-Using accumulated gradient which can theoretically accelerate the training and avoid local minimum.
+This method uses an accumulated gradient, which can theoretically accelerate training and help avoid local minima.

 ## Regularization
-Both L1 and L2 regularization method is implemented.
+Both L1 and L2 regularization methods have been implemented.

 # Performance

 ## CIFAR-10
 Source: [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz)

 **Test Accuracy**: ~50%

 ## MNIST
 Source: [MNIST](https://www.openml.org/search?type=data&status=active&id=554)

 **Test Accuracy**: ~97%

 # How to Use